microsoft/MXDial-IoT-Sample/README.md

 ## Cloud Resources Setup

-> NOTE: If you would like to setup via ARM ... blah blah blah TODO.
+> NOTE: If you would like to setup the Azure resouces (next 3 steps) via ARM template, it is located at `./resources/mx-demo.json`.

 > NOTE: Throughout this setup you will be asked to add `<your intials>` as a way of uniquely identifying the resource you are creating.
 In the unlikely event the resource name has been taken, just add another random letter until it becomes unique.